openshift/osde2e/docs/Addons.md

 `ADDON_TEST_USER` will specify the in-cluster user that the test harness containers will run as.
 It allows for a single wildcard (`%s`) which will automatically be evaluated as the OpenShift Project the test harness is created under.

+If your addon test creates or affects anything outside of the OSD cluster lifecycle, a separate cleanup action is required.
+If `ADDON_RUN_CLEANUP` is set to `true`, OSDe2e will run the test harness a **second time** passing the argument `cleanup` to the container.

 ```
 env:
 - name: ADDON_IDS